Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Nicotine and other chemicals in cigarettes and cigars can cause blood vessel and lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 Limit alcohol as directed:

 Limit alcohol to 1 drink a day if you are a woman.
 Limit alcohol to 2 drinks a day if you are a man.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

-Follow up with your healthcare provider as directed.
+Follow up with your surgeon or hematologist as directed: